abach42/superhero/README.md

 ## Start project in your docker environment 🐋

-👆 You will need docker/ docker-compose installed on your os.
+👆 You will need docker/ docker-compose installed on your os, and no Java.

 `.bin/start.sh`